vedantvakharia/Jarvis/source/content/C/File Operations.md

 filename → Name/path of the file to open. mode → How you want to open it (read, write, append, etc.).
  1. **File Opening (System Call) -** Your program asks the OS to open a file using fopen().
 As accessing file through disk and performing actions on file directly on disk is inefficient, the file is opened on buffer/ram.
- 2. 1.
-File Descriptor or File Handle -** The OS sets up a pointer that points to 1st character in buffer.
+ 2. **File Descriptor or File Handle -** The OS sets up a pointer that points to 1st character in buffer.
 After the file is opened, we no longer refer to the file by its name, but through the file pointer.
- 3. 2.
-Reading a file - Reading a file means accessing data stored on disk and loading that data into **memory (RAM)** so your program can process it.
+ 3. **Reading a file -** Reading a file means accessing data stored on disk and loading that data into **memory (RAM)** so your program can process it.
 		1. **Using `fgetc()` -** Reads a single character from a file. fegtc() reads the characyer from the current pointer position, advances the pointer position so that it points to the next character, and returns the character that is read, which is collected in the variable ch.
 Useful for text parsing, where you want full control over every character.

 ```c